JosephPB/XNet/README.md

 XNet is an open-source tool desinged to for segmenting medical X-Ray images into bone, soft tissue and open beam regions.
 We provide an end-to-end implementation of our original Convolutional Neural Network, including pre-processing and post-processing stages.
 Specifically, XNet performs well on small datasets with the aim to minimise the number of false positives in the soft tissue class.

+The paper describing XNet can be found  on the preprint database: [arXiv](https://arxiv.org/abs/1812.00548).

 ## Usage

 ![](./Images/architecture.jpg)